aukspot/dles/README.md

 - [Pokerating](https://pokerating.com/puzzle) - Guess an unknown Pokemon based on its in game information and how popular it is, using the ratings of other people.
 - [Pufferdle](https://pufferdle.com) - Catch a fish from the game Stardew Valley and then guess what fish it was.
 - [R6dle](https://r6dle.net) - A collection of daily guessing games related to Tom Clancy's Rainbow Six Siege.
-- [Raindle](https://raindle.net/items) - Guess the Risk of Rain 2 item.
 - [Retro Game Trivia](https://retrotrivia.games) - Daily games where you guess the retro game that was released on this date in history.
-- [Rivadle](https://rivadle.net) - A bunch of daily games where you guess the character from Marvel Rivals.
 - [Royaledle](https://royaledle.com) - A collection of daily games related to Clash Royale.
 - [Runedle](https://runedle.com) - Guess today's Runescape NPC.
 - [Silksongdle](https://silksongdle.com) - Daily guessing games related to Hollow Knight: Silksong.